 “It is.”
 I replied. “...even if my Mum does keep dropping hints about me wearing those clothes again.”

 “Does she?”
-Sally knowingly asked.
+Sally asked.
 I nodded.
-“Well that's not so bad... maybe seeing you has made her pander for a daughter.” she suggested.
+“Well that's not so bad... maybe seeing you dressed as a schoolgirl has made her pander for a daughter.” she suggested.